apernet/hysteria/README.md

   </div>

   <div>
-    <h3>🤗 Open standards</h3>
+    <h3>🤗 Cards on the table</h3>
-    <p>We have well-documented specifications and code for developers to contribute and build their own apps.</p>
+    <p>We have well-documented specifications and code for developers to contribute and build their own apps.
+And a helpful community, too.</p>
   </div>
 </div>